Business acumen and commercial awareness

 CraftA talent for creating objects of value with your hands.

-CommunicationCommunication related talents such as writing, speaking, reading comprehension and listening.Communication skills at speed that allow you to say something intelligent or humorous when the moment presents itself.
+CommunicationCommunication related talents such as writing, speaking, reading comprehension and listening.when the moment presents itself.

 StorytellingStorytelling is the ability to make information interesting.
 This applies to communication of fact and the crafting of fiction.